hms-dbmi/hic-data-analysis-bootcamp/README.md

 ### From contact matrices to biology

 1. Install [conda](https://conda.io/miniconda.html), if you have not already done so.
-It is installed for you if you are using the docker image from the previous section.
 Conda is an open source package management tool that allows you to create separate environments.
 2. Clone this repo and set up the environment.
     ```
     git clone https://github.com/hms-dbmi/hic-data-analysis-bootcamp